Types of smell and taste impairment

 Types of smell impairment

 - Anosmia is the medical term for the inability to smell.
+Strictly speaking anosmia refers to the complete absence of the sense of smell but is also used to describe a situation where a person’s sense of smell is reduced to the extent that it is not useful in daily life.
 Some people are born without a sense of smell – this is known as congenital anosmia.
 Others may lose their sense of smell later in life – this is known as acquired anosmia.

 - Parosmia is the medical term for experiencing distortions of the sense of smell.
 Someone with parosmia may be able to detect odours, but the smell of certain things – or sometimes everything – is different and often unpleasant.
 These unpleasant smells are often described as being like chemicals, burning, faeces, rotting flesh or mould.
 For some people, they appear in response to specific odours and for others, they can be triggered by virtually any smell.